Mayank0255/Stackoverflow-Clone-Backend/README.md

 The back-end has support for Docker.
 So if you want to run the back-end in a container, you need do:

 - Setup environment variables in `.env` file.
-- Build the Docker image -
+- Build the Docker image:

     ```
     docker build -t stackoverflowclone .